ennova/postmarkdown/readme.md

     postmarkdown :as => :blog, :permalink_format => :year  # URL: http://example.com/blog/2011/test-post
     postmarkdown :as => :blog, :permalink_format => :slug  # URL: http://example.com/blog/test-post

+What about mapping Postmarkdown to root?
+We got you covered:

+    postmarkdown :as => ''
+    root :to => 'posts#index'

 ## Example Directory Structure

     ├── app